-FY2022 Retention Incentive Package
+Managing Director Retention Incentive

-In addition, having considered the competitive employment market conditions in Australia (and particularly in Western Australia) and in order to retain and motivate key management personnel and other senior managers to continue to work to deliver on the Company's strategy, the Board determined to issue a bonus retention package to key management personnel and other senior management.
-The package comprises deferred rights which shall convert into ordinary, fully paid shares in the Company, subject to the individual remaining employed at the Company (or a wholly owned subsidiary of the Company) on 31 December 2023.

-The Board considers that the grant of the FY2022 LTI Performance Rights and the grant of the FY2022 Retention Incentive Performance Rights (including the selected performance hurdles) are appropriate to retain key management personnel and other senior managers within the
+- In order to mitigate against the disruption that can result from key personnel turnover, the Board felt it appropriate to introduce a retention incentive package for the Managing Director in order to incentivise the Managing Director to remain with the Company and further deliver on the Company's strategy. - At the Company's 2022 Annual General Meeting the Company's Shareholders approved (by a clear majority) the issue of up to 628,188 Retention Incentive Performance Rights to the Managing Director (subject to the retention condition being met and the Board exercising its discretion to issue the retention incentive in shares).
+As disclosed in the Explanatory Memorandum to the Notice of Meeting, the Company prescribed a value of \$0.596 for each retention performance right - being the 30-day volume weighted average price of the Company's shares up to the date the Board resolved to issue the retention performance rights to Mr Ross.

+- As the Shareholders have approved the issue of performance rights, the retention incentive is payable either in cash or performance rights (up to a maximum of 628,188) at the Board's discretion if the Managing Director remains employed by the Company (or a wholly owned subsidiary of the Company) on 31 December 2023. - Each performance right converts into an ordinary, fully paid share in the Company upon vesting.

+The Remuneration Report on pages 55-57 of the Company's 2023 Annual Report sets out further details of:

-Company and to achieve the strategic objectives of the Company in the current market conditions.
-Further details of: the remuneration and all monetary and non-monetary components for each of the Company's key management personnel during the year and for each of the Directors during the year; and the difference in the structure of remuneration of Non-Executive Directors from that of Executive Directors and key management personnel, are set out in the Remuneration Report on pages 45 - 56 of the Company's 2022 Annual Report.
-Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it A copy of the Company's Share Trading Policy can be found on the Corporate Governance page of our website at www.mmaoffshore.com/investor-centre/corporate-governance .
+- the remuneration and all monetary and non-monetary components for each of the Company's key management personnel during the year and for each of the Directors during the year; and - the difference in the structure of remuneration of Non-Executive Directors from that of Executive Directors and key management personnel.

+A listed entity which has an equity-based remuneration scheme should:

+- (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and - (b) disclose that policy or a summary of it

+A copy of the Company's Share Trading Policy can be found on the Corporate Governance page of our website at

+$\underline{www.mmaoffshore.com/investor\text{-}centre/corporate\text{-}governance}.$

 The Company's Share Trading Policy prohibits participants in an equity-based remuneration scheme from entering into transactions which limit the economic risk of participating in that scheme.